Business and Other Risks

 Amid intensifying global environmental concerns as represented by climate change, the Group’s operating results and financial position could be affected if it became subject to regulations or hearsay regarding the use of fossil-fuel energy or plastics, water risks, and other issues that could call for review of its product strategy, capital investment, or responses to surging energy and raw materials procurement costs.
 For this reason, the Group is taking action using information it collects through various stakeholders.

-The Group has identified “Resources and the Environment” as one of the material issues in its Sustainability Medium- to Long-Term Plan 2030, and appropriately sets and manages goals based on the ISO 14001 standard for environmental management systems, as stipulated in the Morinaga Milk Group Environmental Policy.
+The Group has identified “Resources and the Environment” as one of the materiality theme in its Sustainability Medium- to Long-Term Plan 2030, and appropriately sets and manages goals based on the ISO 14001 standard for environmental management systems, as stipulated in the Morinaga Milk Group Environmental Policy.

 URL to Initiatives Related to TCFD